oliiver185/my-custom-hooks/README.md

 #notas

-This repository contains some customhooks to help me o anyone who can use it.
+This repository contains some customhooks to help me or anyone who can find it useful.